Bunty: Publication history

 As well as the weekly comic, Christmas and summer annuals were published.
+After the weekly comic ended its publication in 2001, the Christmas annuals continued to be published until 2008.
+Due to a lack of new comic strips to be included, the annuals post-2001 focused more on typical girls' magazine features, like horoscope quizzes and celebrity facts.
+The annuals ceased their regular publication with the 2009 issue, although several one-off books featuring reprints of the classic Bunty comics have since been released.

 Layout and features

 The average issue of Bunty contained several short comic-strip stories, broken up by letters pages, competitions, featured readers, puzzle pages, promotions, next-week previews or advertisements.
 The back page initially featured a cut-out doll and paper clothes, which eventually gave way to a wall poster.

 Regular stories

 The Four Marys

 The Four Marys was the longest story the comic ran—drawn by artist Barrie Mitchell, it appeared from its creation in 1958 to its end in 2001.
 When the strip started, public boarding schools like St. Elmo's, the girls' boarding school, were common, but as time went on, they became less accessible to Bunty's general audience.
 It centred on four young teenagers who lived in a girls-only boarding school in Elmbury, and often had problems with studying, being bored, or helping (and being hindered by) the other girls or teachers within the school.
 Of the four main characters, two were middle class, one was the aristocratic daughter of an Earl, and one was a working-class girl, attending the school on a scholarship.
 This representation of the working class was a reflection of changing class experiences in the 1950s.